yoonsikp/family.md/eye.md

 ### Retinal Detachment
 Sudden vision loss, flashes, curtain, and floaters.
 Urgent optho referral for surgery.

-### Primary Meningococcal Conjunctivitis and Gonococcal Conjunctivitis
+### Primary Meningococcal Conjunctivitis
 Presents with acute and marked purulent conjunctivitis.
 Conjunctival swabs should be collected.
-Systemic treatment should be started, e.g. IV Ceftriaxone 2g OD for 7-12 days.
+For suspected meningococcal disease, systemic treatment should be immediately started, e.g. IV Ceftriaxone 2g OD for 7-12 days, to prevent complications and fatality.

 ## Other Ocular Conditions
 ### Open Angle Glaucoma